hitaware/goldennode/README.md

 		ClusteredObject co = c.getClusteredObject("list1");

-	3) The object loaded from the previous step is a ClusteredList.
-So Let's cast it and print its size.
+	3) The object loaded from the previous step is a ClustedList.
+So, let's cast it and print its size.
 		System.out.println(((ClusteredList) co).size());